jasmina-dzurlic/Kassemble/README.md

-# Project: Kmerkit / Kassembly module
+# Project: Kmerkit _ kassembly module

 An outline of a new project idea (for now)